KengXIII/TaskGo/README.md

 TaskGo is a web-based todo-list to help users keep track of all their tasks and provides notification when incomplete tasks are about to be due.
 Some key features includes,

 * Insert single and routine tasks
-* Create tags that users can assign tasks to.
+* Create categories that users can assign tasks to.
-* Deadline, Priority and Tag sorting.
+* Deadline, Priority and Category sorting.
-* Filtering the tasks by their tags.
+* Filtering the tasks by their category.
 * Storing completed tasks under a Task History page.
 * Email notification for incomplete tasks that are due soon.
+* Periodic cleaning of Task History
+* Personalised notification settings

 ## User Stories
 As a potential TaskGo user, we would want to:
 * Be able to look at all the unfinished assignments that we have in an overview page.
 So that we are able to keep everything concise, and reduce the likelihood of missing out on an important task.
-* Be notified before an incomplete task is due soon so that I would forget to work on them.
+* Be notified before an incomplete task is due soon so that I would not forget to work on them.
 * Sort our tasks according to their deadline/specified level of priority, so as to facilitate easier and smoother planning, and enhance viewability.
 * Filter our tasks by category so that we can better plan out tasks according to those categories.
 * Store our tasks in a “Completion” list, so that we can always refer back to these completed tasks should the time arise.